mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 ### What You Have Now

 At the end of this step, you should have:
-- `index.html` - HTML file that loads MapLibre and references your stylesheet
-- `style.json` - Stylesheet defining your map sources and layers
 - Server running (either locally at `http://127.0.0.1:1234/` or in Codespaces with a forwarded URL)
 - A working map displaying the Te Ara Hura trail as a red dashed line